BrianWill/japanese_vocab/writing.md

 If your primary interest in Japanese is *speaking*, you might question whether learning to read Japanese is strictly essential, or maybe you wonder if you can get away with learning the spoken language first before dealing with the written language.

 Even if you don't care about reading for its own sake, never learning to read is a bad idea because reading is a key vector for acquiring many, many vocabulary words that otherwise don't come up in most day-to-day speech.
 In a modern literate society, a large chunk of vocabulary is only acquired and maintainted through reading.
-So while listening and speaking practice can make you conversationally *functional* in the language, without reading, you'll probably lack the vocabulary for many conversations and situations.
+Although listening and speaking practice can make you conversationally *functional* in the language, without reading, you'll probably lack the vocabulary for many conversations and situations.

 As for waiting to learn to read until after learning the spoken language, this too is usually a bad idea because reading is an extremely useful tool while learning a language.
 Unlike spoken language, written language allows you to go at your own pace and scan back and forth through the words.
 Most importantly, you can much more easily and conveniently look up unknown written words than you can look up unknown spoken words.